Zuehlke/machines-code-people/articles/evangelist-and-chameleon.md

 ---
 # {{page.title}}

+When we encounter obstacles, we have preferred reaction.
+Usually, this preference unconscious, which means that we act without thinking about the impact of our actions.

 Imagine this quite common situation: Somebody, let's call her Andrea, has her preferred tools.
 But now, she is forced to use other tools at work.
 Andrea has four basic options for how she can act in this situation:

 # Possibility 1: The Whiner